-Charlie joined Brentwood’s staff in April of 2005 as part-time Minister of Congregational Care.
+Charlie (he/him) joined Brentwood’s staff in April of 2005 as part-time Minister of Congregational Care.
 He focuses on overall pastoral care within the congregation and makes lots of visits to hospitals and nursing homes.
 Charlie holds degrees from Brite Divinity School (MDiv), Washington & Lee University (JD), and Southeast Missouri State University (BS).

 Click here if you’re in need of pastoral support and would like to contact Charlie.